- Kathy Dodworth

 - Research Interests

 - Theories of Legitimacy, Social capital, Foucault, state-society relations, NGOs and Development, Non-state actors, Bourdieu, Ethnography, Tanzania, African studies

 I'm interested in how non-state actors construct their authority with which to exercise their own forms of governance.
 I spent 2012-3 conducting ethnographic research with NGOs in Tanzania, mapping informal, mainly discursive, legitimation practices.
 I am particularly interested in how NGOs interact with local government and other agencies.
-I draw from Bourdieu, and a lesser extent Foucault, in employing practice-focused enquiry.
-Before coming back to academia, I worked on programmes for several INGOs in sub-Saharan Africa in education and health.
+I draw from Bourdieu and Foucault in employing practice-focused enquiry.
+Before returning to academia, I worked for several INGOs in sub-Saharan Africa on education and health.

 Publications and Conference Papers

 - Dodworth, Kathy (forthcoming) 'Negotiating the public: voluntarism and its work in Tanzania' in African Affairs

 - Dodworth, Kathy (2017) 'Fieldnote: Multipositionality in the "Field"' in Understanding Research in Global Development: Fieldwork Issues, Experiences and Reflections Sage Publications

 - Dodworth, Kathy (2015) 'The politics of voluntarism in Tanzania', BISA, winner of inaugural BISA African Affairs postgraduate prize

 - Dodworth, Kathy (2014) 'NGO legitimation as practice: Working state capital in Tanzania' Critical African Studies 6(1): 22-39